 Other Things You Can Do To Be Sustainable

 At home is start by being mindful of your water use.
 Turn off the shower while shaving, and skip a shampoo occasionally.
 If you want to go full-on farm-to-face.
 Also, look for labels which guarantee the use of renewable ingredients.

 Excuse us for shouting, but…RECYCLE not just your old skincare products but anything that is recyclable.
 According to the Environmental Protection Agency, recycling just ten plastic bottles saves enough energy to power a laptop for more than 25 hours.

 Ultimately, the best way to deal with this complex issue is simply to use less.
 This doesn’t necessarily mean using lemon slices instead of deodorant , unless you’re into that kind of thing.
 But it does mean thinking about whether we really need such a vast array of cosmetic and beauty products in our lives; from the tiny free samples and sachets cluttering our bathroom cabinets, to the day/night/male/female version of the same face cream.

 Sustain your skin with My Alpstory Personalized Skincare Products.
 You can choose to make a custom facial cream, custom facial oil, or customized night serum with prebiotics.

 Alpine Botanicals are at the center of every unique formula, 100% pure and gentle.
 From the European Alps to your skin to deliver maximum results — without a single drop of any harmful ingredients or animal testing.

 Our commitment doesn’t end with the purity and quality of superior organic and natural ingredients.
-Here at Alpstories, we hold-fast to a strict green code of being sustainable.
+Here at My Alpstory hold-fast to a strict green code of being sustainable.

 “There is no such thing as ‘away’.
 When we throw anything away it must go somewhere.”